MPT-project-W24/mpt-statistical-testing/README.md

 * TrackONautsStats.py - contains functions to rapidly run statistical methods on dataframes.
 V1.0 contains Pearson pairwise correlation, descriptive statistics, and outlier identification

 ### How to use
 Functions from the .py files can be imported and utilized in Jupyter notebooks and Python scripts.
-Example use cases are available in the 'Notebooks' directory.
+Example use cases are available in the `Notebooks` directory.